a leadership opportunity for current graduate students and staff

 What is Halftime?

 Halftime is a three-day retreat for undergraduate students that is sponsored by the Center for Student Formation.
-It is an opportunity for students to take some time away to gain a stronger sense of purpose as human beings, as students, and as men and women beginning to make life choices.
-They will reflect on their past and look towards their future by exploring such questions as: who am I?, what am I passionate about?, what talents do I have?, and what have I learned about myself during my time at BC?
+It is an opportunity for students to step back from their busy lives to think about how their major and future career fit in with who they really are.
+We invite them to take time away to gain a stronger sense of purpose as human beings, as students, and as men and women beginning to make life choices.
+They will reflect on their past and look towards their future by exploring such questions as: What brings me joy?
+What am I good at?
+Who does the world need me to be?

 What is the Retreat Director position?

 The Retreat Director position is a volunteer opportunity open to Boston College graduate students and professionals.
-The Retreat Director will prepare a team of eight student leaders for a Halftime retreat.
-Retreat Directors are responsible for: building a team with the student leads, preparing logistics, practicing student talks, and teaching small group facilitation skills.
+The Retreat Director will prepare a team of 8 undergraduate student leaders for a Halftime retreat.
+Retreat Directors are responsible for: building a team and training, mentoring, and preparing student leads for the retreat.

 What are the benefits to you as Retreat Director?

-• Meet other graduate students with similar interests and share in the training process with them while continuing your own vocational journey.
+• Meet other graduate students and professionals with similar interests and share in the training process with them while continuing your own vocational journey

 • Finally…spend a free weekend away!